Dadeumi

-Dadeumi or dadeumijil is a Korean traditional ironing method where two women knelt on the floor, facing each other across a smoothing stone, beating out a rhythm on the cloth to press out its wrinkles and soften it.
+Dadeumi or dadeumijil is a Korean traditional ironing method where two women kneel on the floor, facing each other across a smoothing stone, and beat a rhythm on the cloth using a wooden bat to press out its wrinkles and soften it.
 Dadeumi requires dadeumitbangmangi, a bat that pounds on the cloth, and dadeumitdol (다듬잇돌), the stone under the cloth.

-Also, the cloth is wrapped in a thick round bat, hongdukkae (홍두깨), and dadeumi is performed.
-It is used to trim a thin cloth, such as ramie fabric or silk.
+The bat may also be called hongdukkae (홍두깨).
+Dadeumi is used to iron thin cloth, such as ramie fabric or silk.

 Similar practices also existed elsewhere in Asia, including in Japan, where it is known as kinuta.

 History

-The 18th-century book, Gyuhap chongseo, details how to do dadeumi and care for fabrics.
-It is estimated that it would have been used from the 17th to the 18th century.
-Since ancient times, in Korea, people thought it was a good three sounds to hear the crying of baby, reading a book, and the dadeumi sound.
-These three sounds are called samhuiseong.
-It is because the cheerful sound when doing dadeumi remind people of healthy vitality, the diligence and stability of everyday life.
+The 18th-century book Kyuhap ch'ongsŏ details how to do dadeumi and care for fabrics.
+Dadeumi was performed from the 17th to the 18th century.
+Since ancient times, the sounds of the crying of a baby, reading a book, and dadeumi have been called samhuiseong.
+Samhuiseong is associated with healthy vitality and the diligence and stability of everyday life.